koenwellens/welkoblog/_posts/reading/2019/02/2019-02-18-gregg-hurwitz-out-of-the-dark.md

 But there were some shortcomings in my opinion.
 I thought Orphan A would be the next Orphan Y. While it might be good that this wasn't the case, I was a bit let down that we only get to enjoy this character for the short time we have.
 But even worse, I'm feeling a bit scared for the next books.
 All the previous books ended in a way that let you know even more was coming.
 But what can come now?
 Hurwitz tweeted that there will be more Orphan X books in the future, but it feels hard to top what is already here.

 One thing is for sure.
 I will buy the next one and chances are very high I will enjoy it just as much as this one.
-Thanks for this great book, Greg!
+Thanks for this great book, Gregg!

 Have you read <em>Out of the Dark</em>?
 Or an other Orphan X novel?
 If you haven't, go!
 There's the door to the bookshop.
 If you have, let's have a chat and discuss these amazing stories!